 Health economics is concerned with issues of efficiency, effectiveness, value, health behaviours and the functioning of healthcare systems.
 We need a health system which provides the best services not because those who can shout the loudest insist on them but because they are high-value, fair, equitable, transparent and evidence-based.
 Australia has no shortage of pressing public health problems and we need to get spending right on healthcare if we are to meet future population needs.

-The Health Economics team has operated since May 2016 and is led by Associate Professor Louisa Gordon.
-Research has focused on economic evaluations and decision-modelling of healthcare interventions that span a wide range of health conditions and populations.
-The lab has three main themes of applied health economics: cancer control strategies (from prevention through to treatments); clinical genomics and measuring low-value healthcare.
+Our Health Economics team is led by Associate Professor Louisa Gordon.
+Our research is focused on economic evaluations and decision-modelling of healthcare interventions that span a range of health conditions and populations but has a key theme around cancer control strategies, from prevention through to survivorship care.

-Economic evaluations in health care involve systematically assessing the costs and patient outcomes of new services and technologies to determine their cost-effectiveness or value for money.
+Economic evaluations in health care assess the costs and patient benefits of new services and technologies to determine their value for money.
 This usually involves both short-term ‘within-trial’ analyses and long-term decision-analytic modelling.
-Ultimately this work assists in the translation of experimental research of effective interventions into clinical practice so that effective services also demonstrate good economic value or sustainable cost-savings.
-The team also highlights areas of economic inefficiency where healthcare resources are misused and assesses the economics of the important role that disease prevention initiatives have on population health.
+Ultimately, this work assists in the translation of interventional research into clinical practice so that effective services also demonstrate good economic value.
+The team also undertakes work that highlights areas of inefficiency where healthcare resources are misused or could be more efficiently delivered.
+Finally we recognise that initiatives which promote the prevention of disease is paramount to preserving a sustainable health system, and view economics around this work as a priority.